perticascatalin/Research/RelationalPROG/2_in_depth.md

 - drawing pictures, building scenes
 - rediscovers basics of modern functional programming, vector algebra, classical physics

-### 4.6 On the Measure of Intelligence

-- the need to define & evaluate intelligence (capacity for reasoning) in a way that enables comparisons between 2 systems
-- 2 broad historical conceptions:
-	- AI: comprison of skills exhibited by AIs & humans at specific tasks
-	- Psychology: levaraging modern insight into developmental cognitive psychology
-- since skills are highly modulated by prior knowledge & experience, then unlimited priors & training data allow experiments to buy aribitrary levels of skills for a system
-- proposed definition of intelligence: skill-acquisition efficiency
-- highlight on concepts (critical pieces in intelligent systems) such as: scope, generalization difficulty, priors & experience
-- overall, the study offers a more phylosophical, but grounded in research view on intelligence and makes a case for the design of general AI benchmark datasets
+## 5.4 Source Code Classification and Detection (AST based)

-### 4.7  A Novel Neural Source Code Representation based on Abstract Syntax Tree
+### 5.4.1  A Novel Neural Source Code Representation based on Abstract Syntax Tree

 - treating code as natural language texts fails to capture syntactical and semantic information
 - more long term dependencies are required in modelling source code
 - tasks: code clone detection and source code classification

-### 4.8 Detecting Code Clones with Graph Neural Network and Flow-Augmented Abstract Syntax Tree
+### 5.4.2 Detecting Code Clones with Graph Neural Network and Flow-Augmented Abstract Syntax Tree

 - difference between syntactic and semantic clones
 - flow augmented abstract syntax trees, data flow
 - datasets: google code jam and big clone bench
 - graph neural networks

-## 5. Directions in Program Induction
+## 5.5 Directions in Program Induction

-### 5.1 Latent Induction vs Code Synthesis
+### 5.5.1 Latent Induction vs Code Synthesis

 The first important bifurcation in the approaches for generating programs is the choice of program representation.
 When a neural network learns to map input to output, thus solving a programming task, the program is stored in the network and executed by the network through neural activations.
 This is called latent program induction, because the representation of the generated program is not human-readable.